Olutomilayo/olutomilayo.github.io/_pages/cv.md

   * I was a member of the networking team that set up a computer-based test facility for almost 1000 students.

 * Intern: Bureau of Computer Services and Information Technology, Office of the Governor.
 Osogbo, Nigeria: (Aug.
 2012 - Feb.
 2013)
-  * I monitored the Network Operating Center (NOC) of the State.
+  * I monitored the State Network Operating Center (NOC).
 I also traced connection loss and facilitated its restoration.
   * I was responsible for constant network connection in all office ministries.
   * I tutored college students on basic computer skills.